 Mark Dean Martin has devoted more than three decades to the law, serving at every level of the North Carolina court system before turning his focus to building the next generation of legal leaders.
 Appointed to the Superior Court in 1992, he rose to the Court of Appeals in 1994 and was elected to the Supreme Court in 1998 at the age of 35, becoming the youngest justice in the court's history.

 As the 28th Chief Justice of North Carolina from 2014 to 2019, Martin led the landmark Raise the Age juvenile justice reform, convened the NC Commission on the Administration of Law and Justice, and established the statewide Pro Bono Resource Center.
-At the national level, he chaired the ABA Judicial Division and was appointed by Chief Justice John G. Roberts, Jr. to the U.S. Judicial Conference Committee on Federal-State Jurisdiction.
+At the national level, he was appointed by Chief Justice John G. Roberts, Jr. to the U.S. Judicial Conference Committee on Federal-State Jurisdiction.

 Today, Martin serves as Founding Dean of the Kenneth F. Kahn School of Law at High Point University, where he is building a law school from the ground up with a distinctive focus on professional identity, trial advocacy, and access to justice.
-The school welcomed its inaugural class in August 2024 and received ABA provisional approval.
+The school welcomed its inaugural class in August 2024 and received ABA provisional approval in February 2026.

 Career